sananqsh/DB_Divar_Project/README.md

 - ER Diagram, [as SVG](https://www.mermaidchart.com/raw/84063802-5c17-4e64-a415-6ecef2cc315c?theme=light&version=v0.1&format=svg).

 ## How to set up environment?
+- Clone by `git clone https://github.com/sananqsh/Panjere-DB.git`
 - On terminal, change directory to the project path
 - Run `cp .env.example .env`
-- Use docker and run `docker-compose up -d`
+- Install docker and run `docker-compose up -d`
-- You now have a postgres container up on the port specified on the `.env` file
+- You now have a postgres container up and running
+- You can add a data source on JetBrains IDEs with the credentials in specified on the `.env` file

 ## What to run?
 - Run `create_commands/` DDL commands first.